AnyLog-co/documentation/using grafana.md

 <pre>
 dbms            - The name of the logical database to use.
 Overrides the dbms name in the configuration page. table           - The name of the table to use.
+Overrides the table name in the sql statement. type            - The type of the query.
+The default value is 'sq' and other valid types are: 'increments', 'period' and 'info'.
-Overrides the table name in the sql statement. sql             - A sql statement to use. where           - A "WHERE" condition added to the SQL statement.
+sql             - A sql statement to use. details         - An AnyLog command which is not a SQL statement. where           - A "WHERE" condition added to the SQL statement.
 Can add filter or other conditions to the executed SQL. time_column     - The name of the time column in the Time Series format. value_column    - The name of the value column in the Time Series format.